Diksha-Rathi/diksha-rathi.github.io/_posts/2017-08-27-Installing-VS-Code-on-MACOS.markdown

 ![VS-12](https://raw.githubusercontent.com/Diksha-Rathi/diksha-rathi.github.io/master/static/images/blog/install-vscode/VSCode-12.png)

 * Change the `program` settings in line 11 of launch.json.
-Add the name of your object file here after workspaceFolder.
+Add the name of your object file after workspaceFolder.

 ![VS-13](https://raw.githubusercontent.com/Diksha-Rathi/diksha-rathi.github.io/master/static/images/blog/install-vscode/VSCode-13.png)

 I hope you enjoyed reading the blog post and this helps in setting you Visual Studio Code on your machine.
 Visual Studio is absolutely the best compiler I enjoy using every day.

 Happy coding! :)